What is Point Spread Betting?

 Point spreads are used in Maryland gambling for a variety of reasons.
 The main reason is to make it easier to gamble on games between two unevenly matched teams.
 However, point spreads are also great tools for reading the general gambling market sentiment or comparing lines across books.

-Savvy gamblers will pay attention to the way that the point spreads change across the different sportsbooks.
+Savvy gamblers will pay attention to the way that the point spreads change across the different books.
+For example, Caesars Sportsbook Maryland may have different odds, but also a different spread compared to other operators.
 This can provide valuable insight into what the different oddsmakers are thinking, as well as where most of the dollars are going.

 How to Read Point Spread Betting Odds